 Saturday, March 2, 2019

-Kai Hedstrom, Toby Cain, Hannah Breckbill
+Bird Dogs: Kai Hedstrom, Toby Cain, Hannah Breckbill

 Kai writes, “Overall, I came away impressed.
 She is clearly very passionate and at the same time authentic and genuine — or at least that was my perception.
 Her biggest campaign pitch has to do with assisting working families and reversing the system we currently have in place where big money dictates what legislation and policies folks in DC focus on.

 “She only took three questions after her speaking engagement, so I didn’t get a chance to ask about climate change.
 She then took the time to take pictures with and meet everyone in attendance, which I thought was quite nice of her.
 I did get to shake her hand and meet, but it was a 15-second interaction.
-I told her I hoped she continued to focus on climate change as it is the policy my generation is going to have to deal with and suffer the consequences of.
+I told her I hoped she continues to focus on climate change as it is the policy my generation is going to have to deal with and suffer the consequences of.
 She seemed receptive to that.”

 Sunday, February 10, 2019

-Josie Ironshield, Christine Nobiss, Bob O’Hare, Lakasha Touches Lightning, Michael Wilcox, Linda Willaredt, Jay Wolin
+Bird Dogs: Josie Ironshield, Christine Nobiss, Bob O’Hare, Lakasha Touches Lightning, Michael Wilcox, Linda Willaredt, Jay Wolin

 Thanks to Jay Wolin for capturing video of Michael Wilcox’s question on climate and the Green New Deal (3:00-minute mark on second video).
-Thanks to the others who were there to bird-dog on the climate crisis and related concerns, including Christine Nobiss and Lakasha Touches Lightning with Seeding Sovereignty, Josie Ironshield with Sage Sisters of Solidarity, Linda Willaredt and Bob O’Hare.
+Thanks to the others who were there to bird-dog on the climate crisis and related concerns, including Christine Nobiss and Lakasha Touches Lightning with Seeding Sovereignty, Josie Ironshield with Sage Sisters of Solidarity, Linda Willaredt, and Bob O’Hare.